-Congratulations on making the move to Atlanta.
-Before you’re able to catch up on the culture and happenings of your new home, there’s a bit of housekeeping to get done.
+If you've just moved to the Atlanta area (or anywhere in Georgia), you're in for some exciting discoveries about your new city.
+But before you’re able to catch up on the culture and happenings of your new home, there’s a bit of the usual housekeeping related to moving to get done.

-If you have a valid, out-of-state driver’s license or a license that’s been expired less than two years, you are exempt from the written test and road test, but you will need to pass the vision exam.
+If you have a valid out-of-state driver’s license or a license that’s been expired less than two years, you are exempt from the written and road tests, but you will need to pass the vision exam.

-If you have a lost or expired out-of-state driver’s license, you will need an original letter of clearance or certified driving record from your old state.
+If you have lost your license or it has been expired for two years or more, you will need an original letter of clearance or certified driving record from your previous state of residence.
 The letter must have been dated within 30 days.
-You will also have to pass the written, road and vision tests.
-You can prepare for the road test by reviewing the digital copy of the driver’s manual or by visiting your local Department of Driver Services customer service center for a physical copy.
+You will also have to pass the written, road, and vision tests.
+You can prepare for the road test by reviewing the driver’s manual online or by visiting your local Department of Driver Services customer service center for a physical copy.